Teradata/stacki-wiki/wiki/Configuration/Using-Attributes.md

 The header line requires "target" followed by all the keys, comma delimited.

 The next lines state which "target" (global,appliance, or host) a value should be set for.
 You'll note, the global line has a value for every key.
-This is the default value.
+This is the default value of the key.

 The individual hosts, change the default value.
 It's easier to define a global value that will be common, and change the exceptions at the host or appliance level.